Applying for Social Security Disability

 Social Security Disability Requirements For Children

 Children can qualify for SSD, too.
-If your child is disabled, Gerling Law can help you obtain SSD benefits for your child once they turn 18.
-A disabled child can receive SSD benefits on your record after age 18, according to the following rules:
+If your child is disabled, Gerling Law can help you obtain SSD benefits for them once they turn 18.
+An eligible child can receive SSD benefits on your record after age 18, according to the following rules:

 1. The disabling impairment started before 22 years of age.